JJamC/nc-news-project/README.md

 -- Install npm express for the app file

--- Install jest supertest to run the seed.test.js file
+-- Install jest supertest, jest-sorted to run the seed.test.js file